 Hello readers.
 Today we will be taking a look at the tech industry and its effect on your children.
 Specifically, creating the right family tech rules that foster growth, connection, and productivity.

 Why Family Tech Rules?

 Recently, technology has become a staple all over the world.
-According to Internet World Stats, more than half the world’s population has internet access.
+According to Internet World Stats, more than half the world’s population has internet access (see a detailed breakdown of the stats at UK Web Host Review).
 For most young families these days, the children have specific devices bought for their own entertainment.
 As a parent, setting and following up on family tech rules can seem next to impossible.
 Every time you set a barrier, the younger generation find a way to overcome it.

 Each rule down below is tailored for kids between the ages of 2 and 12.
 For the older ones, the rules have to be adjusted accordingly but here are some that can help you get started.

 Bedrooms are for sleeping, full stop.
 All the electronics should be avoided in that they mess up the sleeping patterns of the children.

 2. Electronics (Mobiles & Computers) Must be Monitored